falbuna/Homework_5_DayPlanner/README.md

 ![End of Day with All hours in gray.](https://github.com/falbuna/Homework_5_DayPlanner/blob/master/Assets/EndOfDay.PNG)

-When the user refreshes, the changes will save.
+When the user refreshes, the text from previous entries will stay on the page.
+As the day goes on, the hour blocks will all turn gray.

 ## How I Coded the App